STILLPOINT Archive: last updated 03/30/2007

 We had a long list of capabilities we wanted for the new website.
 We wanted it to be more dynamic and interesting than the old website yet easier to maintain.
 We wanted an approval system to help ensure the quality of website content; for content to have expiration dates so it could be taken down automatically, thus avoiding the problem of out-of-date pages; capability to share content between pages--for special events like music concerts to be posted once yet appear on several pages as appropriate.
 All of these considerations pointed us toward a database architecture for the new site rather than the traditional HTML architecture.

 The Lord was gracious in providing skilled craftspeople for each aspect of the website development process.
 In the summer of 2005 we began to formally build a project team to deliver the website.
 Gordon's Information Systems Group--Jon Williams '91, director; Dan Savlon, David Andrade '89 and Paul Bruce, systems developers; Kevin Wellwood '05, student programmer extraordinaire; and myself, project manager--were the primary architects and builders of the website.
 The Network Support Group--Russ Leathe, director; and Brian Vienneau '04, systems manager--provided servers and support for the website deployment.
 The Design Center--Tim Ferguson Sauder, creative director; and Kirsten Keister '04, graphic designer--provided the website's graphic design.
-June Bodoni '82, director of the Center for Educational Technologies, trained faculty and staff in the use of the new editing software.
+June Bodoni '82, director of the Center for Technology Services, trained faculty and staff in the use of the new editing software.
 Bryan Parys '04, of the College Communications Office, became Gordon's first web editor, editing and drafting content for 900+ web pages, and working with various College departments in the revamping of their sites.

 Because of the sheer size and complexity of the project, doing the work within departmental "silos" was simply not possible.
 We had to create an interdisciplinary team, all committed to one goal.
 My liberal arts education at Gordon gave me the intellectual freedom and capacity to relate to all members of the project team, whether we were rewriting content, confronting a graphic design problem or solving a logic issue in the code.